 Our college placement test covers English and math topics.
 If you are not submitting your current ACT/SAT scores, the Colorado Community College System requires you take a college placement test to determine your readiness for college-level courses.
 This test will also help you determine which math and English classes you should take.
 This assessment is a great first step into college and can help you begin your successful educational journey.

-The College Placement Test Facts
+Placement Test Facts

 - Our college placement test consists of two sections: